Sunday, December 20, 2009

 Who's Who – Saturday 21st March – Half Moon, Putney

-Luckily we'd taken the precaution of pre-booking this time - just as well as it was sold out!
-The normal solid show, with an elongated "Tommy - highlights" section, but suprisingly no songs from Quadrophenia!
+Luckily, we'd taken the precaution of pre-booking this time - just as well as it was sold out!
+The normal solid show, with an elongated "Tommy - highlights" section, but surprisingly no songs from Quadrophenia!

 Then home via All Bar One in Wimbledon for a long sleep!